-Revenue from our Industrial Production segment increased from $\notin 27.2$ million in the year ended December 31, 2013 to $\notin 33.2$ million in the year ended December 31, 2014, representing an increase of $\notin 6.0$ million, or 22.0%.
-We increased the number of 3D printers that we operated from 98 3D printers and five vacuum casting machines at December 31, 2013 to 116 3D printers and six vacuum casting machines at December 31, 2014.

-Two of our potential growth businesses (i.materialise and Rapid Fit) are part of our Industrial Production segment.
-Both businesses are currently in a pre-profitability investment phase, which adversely impacts overall profit for the segment.
-Revenue from our Industrial Production segment excluding i.materialise and RapidFit (which we sometimes refer to as our "additive manufacturing solutions" business) increased from $\in 24.4$ million in the year ended December 31, 2013 to $\notin 28.1$ million in the year ended December 31, 2014, representing an increase of $\notin 3.7$ million, or 15.2%.
-Our additive manufacturing solutions business sold, in the year ended December 31, 2013 as well as in the same period in 2014, a wide variety of products (most of which are uniquely customized), based on a wide variety of materials and produced by means of multiple 3D printing technologies.
-In the year ended December 31, 2014, our additive manufacturing solutions business experienced stronger growth in its manufacturing of end parts than in its prototyping activities, with 26.1% and 12.9% growth, respectively.
+Revenue from our Materialise Manufacturing segment increased from $\[\in \]$ 41.4 million in the year ended December 31, 2015 to $\[\in \]$ 46.4 million in the year ended December 31, 2016, representing an increase of $\[\in \]$ 5.0 million, or 12.1%.
+We increased the number of 3D printers dedicated to the Materialise Manufacturing segment from 112 3D printers and six vacuum casting machines at December 31, 2015 to 120 3D printers and six vacuum casting machines at December 31, 2016.
+Our i.materialise and Rapid Fit businesses, which we previously referred to as our growth businesses, are part of our Materialise Manufacturing segment.
+Although these activities are becoming more mature, and were fully integrated into the Materialise Manufacturing business lines during the fourth quarter in order to create additional synergies, they have adversely impacted overall profit for the segment.
+Revenue from our Materialise Manufacturing segment excluding i.materialise and RapidFit (which we sometimes refer to as our "additive manufacturing solutions" business) increased from $\[\in \]$ 34.1 million in the year ended December 31, 2015 to $\[\in \]$ 37.1 million in the year ended December 31, 2016, representing an increase of $\[\in \]$ 3.0 million, or 8.9%.
+Our additive manufacturing solutions business sold in the years ended December 31, 2016 a wide variety of products (most of which were uniquely customized), based on a wide variety of materials and produced by means of multiple 3D printing technologies.
+In the year ended December 31, 2016, our additive manufacturing solutions business experienced stronger growth in its manufacturing of end parts than in its prototyping activities, with 27.7% and 3.5% growth, respectively.

-During the year ended December 31, 2014, and across our various segments, 32.3% of our revenue was derived from 3D Printing and Medical software licenses and related services, as compared to 29.2% in the year ended December 31, 2013, 40.6% of our revenues was derived from the sale of printed industrial and consumer products, as compared to 39.5% in the year ended December 31, 2013, and 27.1% of our revenues was derived from the sale of medical devices (guides as well as implants) that were brought to the market together with complex software planning solutions, including royalties and other fees, as compared to 31.3% in the year ended December 31, 2013.
+During the year ended December 31, 2016, and across our various segments, 38.1% of our revenue was derived from Materialise Software and Materialise Medical software licenses and related services, as compared to 37.0% in the year ended December 31, 2015, 40.6% of our revenues was derived from the sale of printed industrial and consumer products, which was identical to the year ended December 31, 2015, and 21.3% of our revenues was derived from the sale of medical devices (guides as well as implants) that were brought to the market together with complex software planning solutions, including royalties and other fees, as compared to 22.5% in the year ended December 31, 2015.

 Cost of sales.
-Cost of sales was $\notin$ 32.4 million in the year ended December 31, 2014 compared to $\notin$ 27.2 million in the year ended December 31, 2013, an increase of $\notin$ 5.2 million, or 19.2%.
-This increase in cost of sales was primarily attributable to increased salaries, which increased by $\notin$ 3.4 million from the year ended December 31, 2013.
-The remaining increase was mainly attributable to increases in raw materials and external subcontracting services, which increased by $\notin$ 1.1 million as compared to the year ended December 31, 2013.
+Cost of sales was \in 46.7 million in the year ended December 31, 2016 compared to \in 43.0 million in the year ended December 31, 2015, an increase of \in 3.7 million, or 8.7%.
+This increase in cost of sales was primarily attributable to increased salaries and to increases in depreciation expenses.

 Gross profit.
-As a result of the relatively lower revenue growth in the Medical segment, the overall gross profit margin (our gross profit divided by our revenue) decreased slightly to 60.2% in the year ended December 31, 2014 from 60.4% in the year ended December 31, 2013, a decrease of 0.2%.
-For the year ended December 31, 2014, gross profit of €49.0 million reflected growth of 17.9% compared to the prior year.
+Mainly as a result of increased efficiency in the Materialise Manufacturing segment, the overall gross profit margin (our gross profit divided by our revenue) increased to 59.2% in the year ended December 31,2016 from 57.9% in the year ended December 31,2015.
+For the year ended December 31,2016, gross profit of 67.8 million reflected growth of 14.7% compared to the prior year.